Winter Trekking in the Jugal Himal: Opportunities for Off-Season Tourism in Nepal

 Trek: Route Documentation

-day-by-day account of the route, including elevations, distances, and key
+Below is a day-by-day account of the route, including elevations, distances, and key observations from the field.

 Table 1: Daily Itinerary and Elevation Profile - Jugal Himal